4rbeez/fluxTrack_InternetTechnology_BIT_Project/README.md

 ### Scenario

-PizzaRP (Pizzeria Reference Project) is the smallest possible and lightweight demonstration tool allowing the pizzaiolo (Role: Admin) to manage its pizza catalog.
+fluxTrack is a web application for fluxed GmbH and its partners to manage product inventory centrally.
+In the Internet Technology implementation, the demonstrator focuses on partner login, product listing, product creation, stock adjustment, and basic search/filter functions.
+External Shopify synchronization is represented as a simplified integration boundary.
+The different partners of fluxed GmbH get different access to the web tool via different (database) access roles.

 ### User Stories
-1. As an Admin, I want to have a Web app to use on different mobile devices and desktop computers.
-2. As an Admin, I want to see a consistent visual appearance to navigate easily, and it should look consistent.
-3. As an Admin, I want to use list views to explore and read my business data.
+(1) As an admin, I want to view lists of products, partners, and stock updates so that I can monitor inventory data efficiently.
-4. As an Admin, I want to use edit and create views to maintain my business data.
+(2) As an admin, I want to create and edit products and partner data so that I can maintain correct business information in the system.
+(3) As an admin, I want to review stock change history so that I can understand when and why inventory levels were updated.
-5. As an Admin, I want to log-in so that I can authenticate myself.
+(4) As an admin, I want to see the current stock quantity of each product so that I can identify shortages and avoid overselling.
+(5) As an admin, I want the system to prevent invalid stock updates so that product quantities never become negative.
-6. As a User, I want to use list views so that I can access public pages.
+(6) As a partner, I want to log in to my account so that I can securely access my own inventory data.
-7. (Optional) As a User, I want to authenticate myself so that I can read my personal and confidential data.
+(7) As a partner, I want to see a list of my assigned products so that I can track what is available in my store.
+(8) As a partner, I want to update stock quantities for my products so that the system reflects current inventory levels.
+(9) As a partner, I want to create a new product entry so that I can register products that are not yet in the system.

-### Use Case
+### Use Case fluxTrack

 ![](images/use-case.png)

-- UC-1 [Show all the Pizza]: Admin can retrieve all the pizza on the menu
+- UC-1 [Show all the Products]: Admin can retrieve all the Products on the product range
-- UC-2 [Show a Pizza]: Admin can retrieve the information on a specific pizza.
+- UC-2 [Show a Product]: Admin can retrieve the information on a specific product.
-- UC-3 [Edit a Pizza]: Admin can create, update, and delete pizzas from the menu.
+- UC-3 [Edit a Product]: Admin can create, update, and delete products from the product range.
-- UC-4 [Show Current Location Offer]: User can retrieve special menu by location
+- UC-4 [Show Current Stock Levels]: Partner can retrieve product stock levels

 ## Design
 > 🚧: Keep in mind the Corporate Identity (CI); you shall decide appropriately the color schema, graphics, typography, layout, User Experience (UX), and so on.